bogwi/SortedMap/README.md

 ```

 ## How to use it
-It is best to copy the `sorted_map.zig` and `cache.zig` into your project or make a fork and work from that.
+Copy `sorted_map.zig` and `cache.zig` into your project, or make a fork and work from there.
+Or you can import it as a dependency.

 Declare in your file:
 ```zig